West Palm Beach DUI Lawyer

 DUI school is an important component of any DUI sentence.
 Following a first conviction, you must complete DUI school before hardship reinstatement.
 Those who wait out the revocation period before reinstatement need only show proof of enrollment or completion to become re-licensed.
 Be aware that if you enrolled and your license has been reinstated after the revocation period expires, failure to complete the DUI school within 90 days after reinstatement will result in license cancellation; you cannot then be re-licensed until DUI school is completed.

-Following a second conviction in 5 years or third conviction in 10 years, you must complete DUI school following your conviction.
+Following a second conviction in 5 years or a third conviction in 10 years, you must complete DUI school following your conviction.
 Similarly, if you have been convicted of DUI Manslaughter with no prior DUI convictions, you must complete DUI school before hardship reinstatement.

 If you wait until the revocation period expires, you must enroll in DUI school and pass the driver’s license examinations to be re-licensed.
 Failure to complete the school within 90 days after such reinstatement will result in cancellation of the license until DUI school is completed.